raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 title: "Trying to run another program"
 ---

-In addition to not being able to use any networking, your program is not allowed to run another program or any command that you would normally type into the terminal window of the Raspberry Pi, such as `vcgencmd`.
+In addition to not being allowed to use any networking, your program is not allowed to run another program or any command that you would normally type into the terminal window of the Raspberry Pi, such as `vcgencmd`.

 --- /collapse ---